webdriverio/webdriverio/website/docs/ocr-testing/getting-started.md

 The folder where the OCR results are stored.

 :::note
-If you provide a customer `imagesFolder`, then the service will automatically add the subfolder `ocr` to it.
+If you provide a custom `imagesFolder`, then the service will automatically add the subfolder `ocr` to it.
 :::

 #### `language`